beman-project/beman/docs/beman-standard.md

 ### Core principles

-This standards is driven by four core principles:
+This standard is driven by four core principles:

 1. **[CORE.QUALITY] Highest quality**.
 Standards track libraries impact countless engineers and, consequently, should be of the highest quality.